GD-125/keylogger-edu/README.md

 ## License

-MIT License.
-You’re free to use, modify, and distribute with attribution.
+Licensed under the Apache License, Version 2.0 — you are free to use, modify, and distribute with attribution and inclusion of the license text.

 ## Acknowledgments